The question is: what do we do about it?

 And lastly, but perhaps most important, there's also the freedom that comes with not being dependent on the help or assistance of a machine.
 If you learn to sing, either through lessons, karaoke or just practice, then auto-tune suddenly becomes something like training wheels on your bike, useful at first, but more of a hindrance when you've become competent.
 You don't keep training wheels on your bike once you've learned... and understandably you don't want the machines telling you what to do, and why would you?
 So maybe it's time to just let the technology crutch go.
 And just so that I feel like I've covered everything: I'm going to go to Suggestion 1b) Rather than using expensive technology to make the music itself, it seems far more effective and less expensive to apply technology to the distribution and promotion of the final product.
 Making promotional 'videos', CDs and copyable mp3s is much easier than ever and more effective than using high-tech to generate content.
 If you make/write the best music you can make with whatever talent and technology you already have, and then use the best technology you can afford to distribute and spread that music around to those that want to hear it, then you are bypassing the 'music industry' as best you can, and that is probably where you get real value for technology.
 It allows you to own and promote your own music, while dealing with less of the sleazy promoters and producers that are always attracted to large companies and the smell of money.

-2) Don't forgo local talent When being a music consumer, don't be afraid to take a chance on some local talent.
+2) Don't forgo local talent.
+When being a music consumer, don't be afraid to take a chance on some local talent.
 If there's one type of music that is easier for non-musicians and non-artists to understand and relate to, it's local bands and artists.
 They're often talking/singing/writing/reciting about things familiar to yourself, including the streets where you may have grown up, communities you've visited, and perhaps even people you know.
 One example would be this flash-mob in Hartford CT which utilized entirely local talent to perform Beethoven's Ode to Joy in some local Mall.
 The result is pretty impressive.

 3) Try Harder.
 Take a little bit of personal responsibility.
 Use your brain/creativity/ingenuity/including your physical body and skills.
 This would include those of you who want to simply listen to music.
 Try karaoke, guitar, drums, dancing, keyboards even Freestyle.
 Educate yourself on music instead of just listening to it.
 And sometimes you have to listen to something new, and with the T.V. off.
 My personal suggestion would be to consider buying some analog recordings of your personal and family/friends favourites.
 Analog tapes and vinyl records often provide a resolution and resonance to music that doesn't exist in other forms (yet).
 I fully realize that constantly wiping the dust off a record seems old fashioned and quaint, and cleaning tape-heads might be a strange challenge to those who've never done it before, but by going Analog you can avoid the 'loudness wars' that have forced CDs and mp3s to be constantly amping up the volume and compression that takes away from the dynamic range of hearing and often actually hurts people's ears.
 Developing an ear for music takes time and little bit of effort, so allow yourself time to learn.
 Also, give yourself a break from your trusty and reliable Huey Lewis and the News or the Bon Jovi album you grew up with and try something that someone else likes, perhaps your girlfriend/boyfriend or spouse or your kids.
 And with the personal responsibility there's 3a) A little bit of parental responsibility is worth the trouble.
 There's a reason that giant media conglomerates target teenagers with a boatload of songs that are repetitive of the eighties-style pop, pop-rap, cheezy-punk and the basic four chord structure of a pop tune.
 It's because to the adorable and innocent children, this tired old crap seems new and exciting.
 The adults in the family have heard this junk before, and can help, at least a little bit, to prevent kids from hearing only one genre of mainstream pop, and most of the typical pop-copies of the world.
 If teenagers aren't allowed and encouraged to look/listen for something different from mainstream, then sleazy producers like Simon Cowell will fill your children's heads with terrible music in a pretty boy-band wrapping.
 So stand up for your kids, even if they decide they like really weird music, it's probably better than the most commercial stuff out there.
 And, if at all possible, once you learn the basic idea of a pop song, try to move beyond it.
 There's much more to listen to than just catchy songs about cars, girls, partying, drugs, dancing and sex.
 Which, obviously leads me to...